 The VCE Subject Selection Handbook plays one part in the process of bringing students to a position in which informed decisions can be made about subject selection.
 Students and parents are urged to take full advantage of the opportunities offered for information and career and subject counselling.
 It is hoped that by the end of Term 3, students will have selected their subjects for the following academic school year.

-The College uses a range of ways to check on the authenticity of students work and will take action if plagiarism is found in internally assessed work.
+The College uses a range of ways to check on the authenticity of students' work and will take action if plagiarism is found in internally assessed work.

 CourseLink is a software program available on the VTAC website which allows students to enter their proposed VCE program and to check all the prerequisite subjects for courses in their career interest areas.
 Year 10 and 11 students should use this program before finalising their subject choices.
-Please refer the the VTAC website: www.vtac.edu.au.
+Please refer to the VTAC website: www.vtac.edu.au.